rkendig/Cookie-Hunter/README.md

 Starting Scene: Main Menu

 ## Short description
 Cookie Hunter is a 3D platformer inspired by [this](https://www.youtube.com/watch?v=tw7Os-_BJMo) episode of Clueless Gamer by Conan O'Brien.
 Conan is NOT a gamer and hence comments that he wishes for a simple game involving one simple button, "eat cookie."
 I took this inspiration and ran with it.
-In Cookie Hunter, The player is dropped into a forest with one objective, collect and eat as many delicious cookies as possible before time runs out.
-It is important to eat as many as possible, because when the sun goes down, the cookies that the player did not eat come to life and haunts them.
+In Cookie Hunter, the player is dropped into a forest with one objective, collect and eat as many delicious cookies as possible before time runs out.
+It is important to eat as many as possible, because when the sun goes down, the cookies that the player did not eat come to life and haunt them.
 The player must survive the night so that they can continue to munch on delicious cookies in the morning.
 Every cookie eaten adds to the player’s score, so they should eat as many as they can!

 ## Known Bugs and Issues
 - Sometimes the cookie AI lags and bugs during phase two.
 This is most likely due to too many navMeshAgent calculations occuring at once.
 I took precautions to combat this, but sometimes an agent will get caught on a single calculation and will remain totally unresponsive until it is finished calculating